create DomQuery from HTML string

 Helpers::purge()

-The purge() method creates the specified directory and, if it already exists, deletes its entire contents.
-It is handy for temporary directory creation.
-For example in tests/bootstrap.php:
+The purge() method creates the specified directory, and if it already exists, it deletes its entire content.
+It is useful for creating a temporary directory.
+For example, in tests/bootstrap.php:

 @mkdir(__DIR__ . '/tmp'); # @ - directory may already exist